dascritch/cpu-audio/API.md

 Console messages
 ----------------

-Any technical messages for cpu-audio.js will begin with `CPU-AUDIO: `.
+Any technical messages for cpu-audio.js will begin with “*CPU-AUDIO:* ”.
 All messages are in English, we won't provide translations in console messages.